steffanradojevic/MFRB/README.md

 Multi-platform framework for the Raspberry Pi 5 equipped with an ARM Cortex-A76 processor, and the Banana Pi BPI-F3 equipped with a RISC-V SpacemiT K1 processor.
 This framework evaluates the effectiveness of multi-striding on these two micro-architectures.

-This project was developed as part of my bachelor thesis: [Evaluating the effectiveness of Multi-striding on the Raspberry Pi 5 and Banana Pi F-3](https://theses.liacs.nl/3407).
+This project was developed as part of my bachelor thesis: [Evaluating the Effectiveness of Multi-Striding on the Raspberry Pi 5 and Banana Pi F3](https://theses.liacs.nl/3407).

 ## Performance Highlights